 A pair of late 19th C Venetian mirrors.
-Very decorative yet at the same time understated, each measuring 95cm x 55cm.
+Very decorative yet at the same time understated, touching on the French Empire style.
+They both measure 95cm x 55cm.
 In original condition with foxing to the mercury plate, they are fixed with decorative brass flowers to the plate.
 Each section is bevelled and framed by a convex circular repetitive patterned border.

 A simple, large scale dress mirror.
 The frame is rosewood, original glass with the unusual feature that it rests on a marble plinth.
 Very generous in proportion (250cm x 75cm).
 The construction is solid with cross stretcher panelling at the back.
 English, 1890.